Hotel-Motel Excise Taxes

 All hotels/motels operating in the City of Newnan are required to obtain and maintain a current Occupational Tax Certificate from the City of Newnan.
 Additionally, the establishments are required to assess a 5% excise tax on behalf of the City.
 The excise taxes collected are to be remitted and reported on a monthly basis utilizing the online reporting and payment system hosted by The Resource Professionals Group (TRPG).
 The tax is due by the 20th day of the subsequent month, i.e. taxes collected during October are due by November 20th.
 Instructions for registering, reporting and paying the taxes can be obtained by clicking here.
 The website for TRPG is http://www.trpgroup.us.

 Information for contacting TRPG and registration is included in the information accessible via the link above.
 Each lodging establishment is responsible for contacting TRPG directly to obtain access to the online reporting and payment system.
 Failure to register with TRPG will not alleviate the penalties associated with late filings and/or payments.
-Please note that the taxes can no longer be mailed directly to the City of Newnan - the taxes must be reported and paid via the online system referenced above.
+Please note that the taxes cannot be mailed directly to the City of Newnan - the taxes must be reported and paid via the online system referenced above.

 Below is a portion of the City of Newnan Ordinances pertaining to the Hotel-Motel Taxes.
 Questions concerning the tax can be directed to the Finance Department at 770-254-2351 or via email at email@example.com.
 Most questions should be addressed directly with TRPG since they are now collecting and enforcing the reporting of hotel/motel taxes for the City of Newnan.